green-fox-academy/huli-kalendaryo-backend/README.md

 1. Create a database with the help of MySQL.

+2. Ask us for the `debug.keystore` file, which you need to use.

-2. You should set up the following environmental variables:
+3. You should set up the following environmental variables:

-* CLIENT\_ID: this is created in the Google API Console to validate the application.
+* CLIENT\_ID: ask us for the Client ID, that should be used for the backend part of the application.
-* CLIENT\_SECRET: this is created in the Google API Console to validate the application.
+* CLIENT\_SECRET:ask us for the Client Secret, that should be used for the backend part of the application.
 * RDS\_HOSTNAME: your hostname in MySQL
 * RDS\_PORT your port in MySQL
 * RDS\_DB\_NAME: the name of the database